jugla/keyatome/README.md

   - platform: keyatome
     username: YOUR_ATOME_USERNAME
     password: YOUR_ATOME_PASSWORD
+    name: Atome
 ```
+where name is optional (default value is Atome)

-**Check that *atome* of HomeAssistant is not activated (i.e. declared in configuration.yaml) to avoid too many request on Atome Server and conflict name for sensors name**
+**Check that *atome* of HomeAssistant is not activated (i.e. declared in configuration.yaml) to avoid too many request on Atome Server**

 ## Breaking changes
-The first version reprensents the Atom component in Home Assistant 2021.12.4 (@baqs)
-This library is a fork of this in order to implement new feature.

 For release V0.0.1 and V1.0.0 : the name of sensor are `sensor.key_atome_xxx`

 Since release V2.0.0 : the name of sensor are `sensor.atome_xxx` (like HA atome component)

+Since release V2.1.0 : the name of sensor are `sensor.NAME_xxx` where NAME is set via configuration.yaml

 ## Acknowledgments
 * Thanks to the 1rst implementation performed by BaQs for Home Assistant.

+The first version V0.0.1 reprensents the Atom component in Home Assistant 2021.12.4 (@baqs)
-* This project is a fork of atome components in HA
+This library is a fork of this in order to implement new feature.